aminekhmissi13/qcell/README.md

 2. View full details including treatment and notes
 3. Click the patient name to view their profile

-### Sample Data:
-The app includes sample patients and activities to demonstrate functionality:
-- **Jean Dupont** - 65 years old, with activities today and tomorrow
-- **Marie Martin** - 58 years old, with a follow-up activity today

 ## 🎯 Next Steps (Optional Enhancements)